TheFakeCreator/Vestra/README.md

 > [!IMPORTANT]
 **Important — Application Only:** This repository contains the Vestra application source code only.
 It is not a hosted service or a ready-made campus site.
 Campuses that want to use Vestra must deploy and host an instance themselves (for example on Vercel, Netlify, a VPS, or using a cloud provider).
 See **`⚙️ Getting Started (Local Development)`** below for instructions to run locally and guidance on deployment options.

+**Note on Hosted Services (Future):** In the near future we may offer optional deployment services to simplify adoption — either a centralized hosted offering or campus-specific (self-contained) hosting options similar to how some SaaS projects (for example, n8n) provide hosted and self-hosted variants.
+These would be optional — campuses can continue to self-host or deploy Vestra on their preferred provider.

 ---